Scientific: Lobelia erinus

 USDA All

-Landscape Use: Excellent edging annual for winter flower gardens, mixed borders and mass color, hanging baskets.
+Landscape Use: Excellent annual for winter flower gardens, mixed borders and mass color, edging plant, hanging baskets and patio containers.

-Foliage/texture: Green to purple green, small lanceolate leaves to 1/2" in length.
+Foliage/Texture: Green to purple green, small lanceolate leaves to 1/2 inch in length.
 Lobelia leaves are that are slightly serrate, alternate, lower leaves more obovate while upper leaves are more linear; medium fine texture.

-Flowers & fruits: Small, terminal clusters of flowers ranging in color from white to light blue to deep purple.
+Flowers & Fruits: Small, terminal clusters of flowers ranging in color from white, pink, red, magenta, light blue to deep blue/purple.

-Temperature: Lobelia prefers winter temperatures in the 40oF to 70oF range.
+Temperature: Lobelia prefers winter temperatures in the cardinal range of 40oF to 80oF.

 Light: Full sun to partial shade, lobelia grows rank in full shade and blooms less too!

 Soil: Lobelia grows best in an organic amended soil, yet will tolerate most soil types.
-In Arizona, good drainage is required and performace is enhanced with additions of of a balanced fertilizer containing nitrogen, phosphorus, and potassium.
+In Arizona, good drainage is required and performance is enhanced with additions of a balanced fertilizer containing nitrogen, phosphorus, and potassium.

-Watering: Lobelia must have a moist soil, thus Regular water is required.
-Lobelia as a genus is comprised of species that generally prefer acidic, moist soil conditions.
+Watering: Lobelia must have a moist and well-drained soil; thus, frequent waterings are to be expected in Phoenix if winter rains are sparse.
+Lobelia as a genus, is comprised of species that generally prefer moist and somewhat acidic soil conditions.

 Pruning: None